 - Keep breathing steadily.
 Imagine each inhale pulls calm and peace into your body, while sadness and despair ride out on each exhale.

 Does it really work?
 Research seems to point to yes.

 Several small studies have shown that guided imagery has promise for relieving depression in:

 Tip: Find free recordings with a YouTube search for “guided imagery.”

 The idea of writing in a journal might seem spectacularly unhelpful for depression.
 You want to get away from negative thoughts, not wallow in them further.

-The trick to journaling for depression, explains Roberta Alves, a licensed mental health counselor in Fort Lauderdale, Florida, is focusing on your successes, big or small.
+The trick to journaling for depression self-care, explains Roberta Alves, a licensed mental health counselor in Fort Lauderdale, Florida, is focusing on your successes, big or small.

 “Looking back on things you’ve accomplished throughout the week can show you that your life does have meaning, that you do contribute to the world,” she says.

 Maybe you called a friend, or decided to go into your office instead of working from bed.
 How did those choices make you feel?